 What are the symptoms of keratoconus?

-The main symptoms of keratoconus are:
+The main symptoms of keratoconus are the following:

-- bright lights look like they have halos around them.
+- Bright lights look like they have halos around them.

 Someone with keratoconus will notice that his or her vision slowly becomes distorted.
-The change can stop at any time, or it can continue for several years.
+The change can end at any time, or it can continue for several years.
 In most people who have keratoconus, both eyes are eventually affected.

 Why do people get keratoconus?